davidsilva2841/8sleep_biometrics/share_data/README.md

+# How to share your 8 sleep data with us

 1. Copy the .RAW files from your pod (this will ask for the root password you set on your pod)
 ```
 scp -r -P 8822 'root@<POD_IP>:/persistent/*.RAW' <FOLDER_PATH_TO_SAVE_TO_ON_YOUR_COMPUTER>